607011/Qt-SESAM/README.md

 The passwords are generated in realtime from service name, user name, a randomly shuffled salt and the master password.
 For services which don't allow passwords to be changed (e.g. credit cards) Qt-SESAM can also store fixed passwords.

-Qt-SESAM has a unique feature which lets you choose the complexity and length of the password in a colored widget:
+Qt-SESAM has a unique feature which lets you choose the complexity (vertically) and length (horizontally) of the password in a colored widget:

 ![EasySelectorWidget](https://raw.githubusercontent.com/ola-ct/Qt-SESAM/master/doc/qt-sesam-screenshot.png)